Your Pond Is Filling In. Every Year It Gets Worse.

 How much does dredging cost?

-Projects typically range from $4,000 to $40,000 depending on pond size, sediment depth, access, disposal method, and location.
-That’s why we start with a free assessment — we’ll give you a detailed quote specific to your situation, not a vague estimate.
+Every project is different — cost depends on pond size, sediment depth, access, and disposal method.
+That's why we start with a free on-site assessment.
+We'll give you a detailed quote specific to your situation, not a vague estimate.
+Most HOA ponds range from $15,000–$80,000 depending on scope.

 What happens to the removed sediment?